Klopp, on the game against Villarreal: ‘We must prepare ourselves to suffer’

 “We got to the tie in good shape but we know that if we start off on the wrong foot tomorrow (Tuesday) everything can get complicated.
 We don’t have to think about the past, we have to be prepared to suffer and pay attention to each move.
 We have to go out and press and know suffer.
 React if the time comes to do so,” he added.

-Kloop, whose team beat Villarreal 2-0 in the first leg, acknowledged that he has an “exceptional team”, highlighting their “maturity” and “experience”, but warned that they will not be decisive factors before the match.
+Kloop, whose team beat Villarreal 2-0 in the first leg, acknowledged that they have an “exceptional team”, highlighting their “maturity” and “experience”, but warned that they will not be decisive factors before the match.
 “If Villarreal beat us with a resounding result, congratulations and that’s it.
 They’re going to give everything, Unai Emery already said.
 It’s going to be difficult, it’s the Champions League semi-final”.

 Liverpool has been a good visitor in the Champions League